-Analysis reveals this same parallel of details in each of the sets of stories listed in Table 1.
+Analysis reveals this same parallel of details in each of the sets of stories listed in Table 2.
 Combined with the obvious parallels mentioned earlier, this provides very strong support for dividing 1 Nephi into two parallel accounts, the first labeled "Lehi's account" and the second "Nephi's account."
-Nephi did not rigorously divide the two accounts8 but rather created the appearance of a division primarily to provide us with a guide to the formal structure of the book.
+Nephi did not rigorously divide the two accounts but rather created the appearance of a division primarily to provide us with a guide to the formal structure of the book.

-The answer to the second questions, concerning the switched ordering of some of the parallel elements, is more complex.
+The answer to the second question, concerning the switched ordering of some of the parallel elements, is more complex.
 Nephi's desire to know the mysteries of God and his experience with the Spirit is reported in Lehi's account (A-5) as part of the story of Lehi's departure into the wilderness.
-But in Nephi's account (B-3), the discussion of his desire to know the mysteries of God and the recounting of his vision occur as an appendage to Lehi's report of the tree of life, not as part of the parallel story of the journey to the land of Bountiful (B-5).
-The question remains: if a parallel were intended, why did Nephi allow the reversal of parallel elements to occur twice?
-One observation which may provide an answer is that these reversals suggest the pattern of chiasmus.
+But in Nephi's account (B-3), the discussion of his desire to know the mysteries of God and the recounting of his vision occur as an appendage to Lehi's report of the tree of life, not as part of the parallel story